primodiumxyz/tub-ios/apps/ios/README.md

 # Tub iOS Client

-The `apps/ios` directory contains the Tub iOS client, written in Swift and managed as an Xcode project.
+The `/apps/ios` repository contains the Tub iOS client, written in Swift and managed as an Xcode project.
 To get started, open this directory in Xcode 16 or above.

+## Development

+Open this directory (`/apps/ios`) in Xcode with `File > Open`.

+Then, run the application with `Product > Run`.
+If you don't have a set destination for the iOS app, set a build destination with `Product > Destination` to either a tethered iOS device or an iOS simulator.

 ## GraphQL